MewsSystems/gitbook-connector-api/operations/services.md

 ## Add availability blocks

-Adds availbility blocks which can allocate `unit availability adjustments` from [update availability](#update-service-availability) which are then removed from public availability. also it can group the reservation.
+Adds availability blocks which are used to group related [Availability update](#availability-update)s.
+This makes limiting public availability easier and more organized.
+After creation it can be referenced from [Update availability](#update-service-availability) operation using `AvailabilityBlockId` parameter.
+They can also be used to group [Reservation](reservations.md#reservation)s.

 ### Request